Fallen-Breath/tweakermore/docs/document-en_us.md

 Settings of TweakMore itself

+### configOriginalNameScale

+The scaling factor of the original text label in the option list GUI

+- Category: Setting
+- Type: double (Generic)
+- Default value: `0.65`
+- Minimum value: `0.0`
+- Maximum value: `1.0`

 ### hideDisabledOptions

 Hide options which are disabled due to mod relations unsatisfied in the config GUI